At home in India with Akanksha

 “I wanted to play around with different yarn compositions, printing and weaving techniques in an efficient manner.
 Textiles that you would love to touch and keep it with you for years.
 I also wanted to put my knowledge of studying and working with craftsmen in India and interpret the same on a global scale for IKEA.”

-What can you tell me about the materials in TÄNKVÄRD?
+What can you tell us about the materials in TÄNKVÄRD?

 “We’ve experimented with different type of surface techniques and fabric constructions – from cotton linen jacquard to roller printing on top of quilting and blends of linen waffle.”